 With the very kind help of several members of this community, I discovered the new world of emulation on PC.
-Now you can play Paladin’s Legacy in Windows XP or Vista using the VCC emulator.
+Now you can play Paladin’s Legacy in Windows (any version) using the VCC emulator.

 You will need to download and install VCC and download the PaladinsLegacy_PlayerDisk and PaladinsLegacy_CityDisk.